• Skip to primary navigation

 • Why Use Essential Oils and Aromatherapy?

-Organic vs. Certified Organic
+Organic vs Certified Organic

-On the contrary, in the United States there are official entities that will validate a product as Certified Organic.
-The U.S. Department of Agriculture (USDA) serves to provide educational materials, programs and services to help farmers and businesses achieve organic certification.
-Their handbook includes rules & regulations for producing, handling, and labeling products.
+The USDA provides educational materials, programs and services to help farmers and businesses achieve organic certification.
+Their handbook includes rules & regulations for producing, handling, processing and labeling products.
 Any product that’s labeled USDA Certified Organic has complied to these standards, including prohibited practices and following a list of allowed and prohibited substances.

 Lavender farm in full bloom

-Which Organic Essential Oils Companies are the Best?
+Organic Essential Oils Companies

 Rocky Mountain USDA Certified Organic Oils